stephenberry/glaze/docs/msgpack.md

 glz::read_msgpack(decoded, buffer); // decoded.count() == 12345
 ```

+## Recursion Depth

+A `fixarray` or `fixmap` nesting level costs a single byte, so a small hostile buffer could otherwise drive the reader deep enough to overflow the stack.
+The readers and the value skipper cap nesting at `max_recursive_depth_limit` (256 levels) and return `error_code::exceeded_max_recursive_depth` beyond it.
+Structs are written as arrays, so a struct holding a vector of itself counts two levels per struct and reaches the cap at 128 struct levels.

 ## Binary Buffers

 Glaze automatically emits the compact MessagePack `bin*` tags for contiguous byte buffers such as